-- 3.1 The scope and purpose of the role and that of colleagues: Duties outlined in job description and contract of employment explained; practical application of duties to job role; limitations imposed by job description and contract to how the job role is performed are outlined. - 3.2 How standards of practice and codes of conduct can support the practitioner in carrying out their role: Definition of professional standards; professional standards that apply to job role obtained and outlined; role of standards in safeguarding the employee and their clients explained; codes of conduct, organisational behaviours frameworks. - 3.3 The importance of supervision to the role of the practitioner: Need for professional support, maintenance of case load, development of the individual, setting of clear goals and objectives, discussion of issues within professional practice
+- 3.1 The scope and purpose of the role and that of colleagues: Duties outlined in job description and contract of employment explained; practical application of duties to job role; limitations imposed by job description and contract to how the job role is performed are outlined. - 3.2 How standards of practice and codes of conduct can support the practitioner in carrying out their role: Definition of professional standards; professional standards that apply to job role obtained and outlined; role of national guidance and standards in engaging and protecting volunteers; role of standards in safeguarding the employee and their clients explained; codes of conduct, organisational behaviours frameworks. - 3.3 The importance of supervision to the role of the practitioner.
+Need for professional support, maintenance of case load, development of the individual, setting of clear goals and objectives, discussion of issues within professional practice